thijs83/r2ccar/README.md

-**Note:
+**Note: The code used is free to be modified and used.
+The author is not responsible for any damages accoring during the use of this code.**

 ### The Car

 The R2C car utilises the 8MP 160 deg FoV camera and an added YDLIDAR X4 for a 2D pointcloud for object recognition and distance measurements.
-2 encoders are utilised to measure the RPM of the main gear, which is converted to a longitudinal velocity of the main body.
+2 encoders are added to measure the RPM of the main gear, which is converted to a longitudinal velocity of the main body.

 ### Code